sheeran/octoblog/source/_posts/2012-10-29-network-naming-schemes.markdown

 categories: [elsewhere, geekery]
 ---

 Cool site full of ideas for naming networks, servers, etc. The last time I did something like this was on my old PowerMac G5 with multiple hard drives.
 I named them after the New Order album, *Power, Corruption, and Lies*.
-Guess which was was my backup drive?
+Guess which one was my backup drive?